galcohavy10/bitter/README.md

 # Bitter
 Bitter - A Mock Twitter-like Social Media App

+### This project was abandoned in favor of uStock.
+See https://github.com/galcohavy10

 ![Untitled design](https://user-images.githubusercontent.com/96891588/229640942-02aff651-96d2-457b-8591-e6656f8a755b.png)

 Bitter is an open-source, professional mock social media app designed to imitate Twitter's functionality.